Where Laguna

 Horst Architects took the Japanese principle of ma — the meaningful space between things — and applied it to a Laguna Beach hillside.
 The result is a home where the Pacific Ocean is not viewed.
 It is lived with.

 The cascading levels follow the land's own geometry.
-The floating roofline — refined in the final City Council-approved design — achieves something rare: it creates shelter without weight.
+The floating roofline, refined through the final approved plan set, achieves something rare: it creates shelter without weight.
 The house feels lighter than it is.
 That is the achievement.